Basic-Com/Xbox/README.md

 # ✅ Changelogs Fixed & Updates

-More update has more to come i've add little more to it ✅ Added Loop Status (changes the bot status and the status online, idle ,dnd, invisible)
+More update has more to come i've add little more to it

+✅ Added Loop Status (changes the bot status online, idle ,title, invisible)

 ✅ Fixed Useraname working ✅ Added IP Address
 🔴 Lookup Command 🔴 Not Advanced YET